By Steve Klosterman, Senior Data Scientist at Tala

 Revenue uplift decile chart: Difference in revenue between treatment and control when ranking accounts by predicted revenue uplift

-Given the apparent opportunity in using predicted revenue uplift to guide telephonic collections, we deployed this model to guide our telephonic outreach strategy.
+Given the apparent opportunity in using predicted revenue uplift to guide telephonic outreach, we deployed this model to guide our strategy.
 To monitor model performance after deployment, we created two groups that would enable us to examine the true uplift of phone calls, across the full range of predicted uplift.
 We did this by calling a randomly selected 5% of borrowers, no matter what their predicted uplift was, and not calling another 5%.
-This data enabled us to examine the true revenue uplift across the range of predicted revenue uplift.
 Based on the results from these tests, we were able to conclude that the model was functioning as intended in production, using the same kind of model assessment metrics shown here and in my companion blog post.

 In conclusion, uplift modeling allowed Tala to focus repayment efforts on borrowers who would be most receptive to those efforts, saving time and money.
 I hope you find this account of Tala’s experience with uplift modeling helpful for your work.